 When you need a quick guide on how to make this Hungarian chimney cake at home, here’s how!

-For any foodie who plans to set foot in Hungary, Lángos is an iconic dessert for effortless entertainment that you won’t want to miss during your travel.
+For any foodie who plans to set foot in Hungary, Lángos is an iconic dessert that you won’t want to miss during your travels.
 This hearty snack is made out of a yeast dough brushed with garlic and smothered in sour cream and shredded cheese.

 Besides the simple base, Lángos can be enjoyed with a variety of toppings, including bacon, butter, sausage, roasted peppers, and so on.
 Warm and freshly made, this fried bread is the perfect cold-weather snack to soothe your soul from the inside out.